louisemld/theonion-tweet-generation/README.md

-# The Onion tweet generation
+# "The Onion" tweet generation

 By Sebastien MILLET and Louise MERLAUD